-The award is given for four years of full-time undergraduate studies at Marist College.
+- The award is given for four years of full-time undergraduate studies at Marist College.
 The award will automatically be renewed each year provided that the student has maintained the necessary academic index and full-time enrollment (see Marist College Presidential Scholarships section).
 The award is lost only for the term(s) during which the above two conditions do not exist, unless the student withdraws or is dismissed from Marist College.
-In the latter cases, the award is voided even if the student returns to Marist at a later date.
-New students are given their initial term at Marist as a grace period to achieve the necessary academic index.

-- 2. Hudson Valley Scholarships are based on academic merit and students must reside and attend high school in Dutchess, Orange, or Ulster Counties. - 3.
+In the latter cases, the award is voided even if the student returns to Marist at a later date. - Hudson Valley Scholarships are based on academic merit and students must reside and attend high school in Dutchess, Orange, or Ulster Counties. - 3.
 Payment of the award is made in two equal payments in the fall and spring, unless otherwise noted.
 The amount will be directly applied to the student's account upon verifying the student's full-time enrollment for the term in question and the fact that the student has maintained the necessary academic index.